7

 • 3

 I know another reason why the vinegar rinse helped.
 Is the diapers were boiled in soapy water, especially if the water was hard, the soap and the minerals in hard water form a kind of scum, which is broken down with weak acids.
-That's why hard water deposits on shower walls, etc., are so well removed by an acid (my choice is citric acid, common in lemons,etc.) Sep 20 at 12:31
+That's why hard water deposits on shower walls, etc., are so well removed by an acid (my choice is citric acid, common in lemons,etc.) Commented Sep 20, 2023 at 12:31

 • I always put white vinegar in the pre-wash and in the fabric softener tray and wash at 60°C. This works like a charm.
 Also since I put vinegar in the fabric softener tray, jeans that used to smell after drying don't smell anymore.
 So just replace fabric softener with vinegar.